QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

     print('P2 and P2r should be the same: ', np.allclose(P1, P1r))

-We can see that the results are consistent across the two functions
+We can see that the results are consistent across the two functions.

 Comparative Dynamics under Baseline Transition Dynamics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We want to compare the dynamics of price and output under the baseline MPE model with those under the baseline model under the robust decision rules within the robust MPE
+We want to compare the dynamics of price and output under the baseline MPE model with those under the baseline model under the robust decision rules within the robust MPE.

 This means that we simulate the state dynamics under the MPE  equilibrium **closed-loop** transition matrix